 Over 50 years ago, civil rights activist Cesar Chavez ignited a movement that would transform communities by championing the rights of farmworkers, Latinos and working people.
-He believed it was important to support working families and Latinos through numerous programs including housing, education, and broadcast radio in order to create lasting community empowerment.
+He believed it was important to support working families and Latinos through numerous programs including a burial program, credit union and cooperative gas stations in order to create lasting community empowerment.

 Creates and manages high-quality, service-enhanced affordable housing for working families and seniors across the Southwest.
 We aim to become a premier economic development engine whose activities result in $1 billion dollars of new investment in underserved communities by 2025.

 Promotes and preserves the legacy of Cesar Chavez with a National Monument, visitor center, memorial gardens and gravesite, as well as Villa La Paz, a conference and educational center.
 Shop the National Chavez Center Store.

 Broadcasts from 13 radio stations across California, Arizona, Oregon, and Washington to entertain and engage listeners, provide vital information and bring communities together.
 Our goal is to transform Radio Campesina into a top-five ranked media conglomerate by 2030.

 Inspiring and transforming communities